top of page

 • Review of exercise

-Session 8.
-Concepts: Process Improvement
+Session 12: Process Improvement

 • Establishing improvement priorities